christyheaton/PyLadies_Presentation/slides.md

 # Data Disarray

-## Extracting and Making Sense of OSM Data
+## Using Python to Extract Open Street Map Data
 By Christy Heaton